 Mercy Hospital Northwest Arkansas in Rogers on Monday was named one of the nation’s 100 Top Hospitals by IBM Watson HealthTM.
 The study spotlights the top-performing hospitals in the U.S. based on a balanced scorecard of publicly available clinical, operational and patient satisfaction metrics and data.

-The Watson Health 100 Top Hospitals® study uses independent and objective research to analyze hospital and health systems’ performance in 10 areas addressing risk of mortality and complications, readmission rates, length of stay, cost and patient satisfaction ratings.
+The Watson Health 100 Top Hospitals® study uses independent and objective research to analyze hospital and health systems’ performance in 10 areas addressing the risk of mortality and complications, readmission rates, length of stay, cost and patient satisfaction ratings.
 The study has been conducted annually since 1993.
 This is the first time Mercy Hospital Northwest has been recognized with this honor.

 “We are enthusiastically celebrating this designation because it shows our hospital team’s dedication to saving lives, reducing complications and ensuring patients have the best possible outcomes," said Eric Pianalto, president of Mercy Hospital Northwest Arkansas.
 “I’m proud of this recognition for Mercy and for all of the outstanding co-workers who carry on the mission of the Sisters of Mercy in the compassionate care they deliver every day.”